Science of baby sleep

 It’s important to note that all babies are different, and some may never even experience a witching hour.

-After the first few months, most babies become more settled and can better regulate their emotions and sleep patterns.
 However, it’s important to remember that babies go through different stages of development and may experience periods of increased fussiness or difficulty sleeping at different times.

 While both colic and the witching hour are used to describe fussy periods in infants, they are quite different from each other.